svthalia/concrexit-zipper-lambda/README.md

-# concrexit-facedetection-lambda
+# concrexit-zipper

-An AWS Lambda function that extracts face encodings for [svthalia/concrexit](https://github.com/svthalia/concrexit).
+An AWS Lambda function that creates a zip of pictures for photo albums [svthalia/concrexit](https://github.com/svthalia/concrexit).

 ## Usage